iftah-og/DripRog/docs/HARDWARE.md

 otherwise, **position 3 (level 80)** is a good default, and a lower position only makes sense if you know the place will be unusually loud.

+## Case

+The **Teko A3** comfortably fits the Pi 3A+, the HiFiBerry board, and all components, while remaining compact and portable.

 ## Power

 The Pi is powered over its micro-USB input, so any good USB power bank works.